 SSDI Tax Basics

 Most people with SSDI income don’t end up paying federal taxes, and most states don’t tax SSDI.
-The people who do pay taxes on SSDI have additional income from a spouse or other source, or they live in one of the few states that tax this type of income.
+The people who do pay taxes on Social Security Disability Insurance payments have additional income from a spouse or other source, or they live in one of the few states that tax this type of income.
 No matter which group you fall into, professional tax return preparation is well worth it.

 A percentage of your monthly SSDI benefits can be taxed, if your household income is above certain thresholds set by the IRS.
 Thresholds are different, depending on whether or not you’re married and how you file your return.
 Check the IRS website for details that are accurate for this year.